ggnoRe235/starter-academic/content/project/dns-attack-simulation/index.md

   **Evaluated approaches:**

-  * If local DNS server uses random UDP ports for DNS queries, attackers only have slightly chance ($ \frac{1}{2^{48}} $) to figure out the correct DNS query id and UDP port at the same time, and thus the possibility that the local DNS server will receive false responses from attackers is very small.
+  * If local DNS server uses random UDP ports for DNS queries, attackers only have slightly chance(1/(2^48)) to figure out the correct DNS query id and UDP port at the same time, and thus the possibility that the local DNS server will receive false responses from attackers is very small.

   * Instead of using UDP to have DNS queries, DoT(DNS over TLS) and DoH(DNS over Https) can both encrypt DNS queries and the encrypted traffic is mixed with other normal traffic, which makes it difficult for attackers to figure out and analyse users' DNS queries.
 draft: false